Skip to main content

 Veterans and PTSD

-Post-traumatic stress disorder (PTSD) is a type of anxiety disorder.
+Post-traumatic stress disorder (PTSD) is a type of Truama and Stressor Related Disorder.
 Veterans can develop PTSD from their experiences.
 Getting bad news from a medical test, such as being told you have cancer, can affect your thoughts and trigger your PTSD symptoms.

 PTSD is common among veterans, but there are things you can do to cope and overcome it.
 Getting relevant, trusted, and timely information about the care and treatment you need is also important to help control PTSD triggers.

-PTSD that is not treated can cause other problems, like depression.
+PTSD or other problems, like depression might develop if a trauma event is not treated.
 If you have PTSD, talk to your cancer care team for help.
 You can also look for support groups through the VA or your community.
 Finding a group of people who have gone through things that have caused PTSD can help you cope with PTSD, depression, fear, and anxiety.

 Resources for US veterans